stievie/ABx/abdata/README.md

 * Simple API, it has just 4 methods `Create()`, `Read()`, `Update()` and `Delete()`.
 * Serialize any object over a network that is a descendant of `AB::Entities::Entity`.
 * Type safety with C++ templates.
+* If the cache is full it throws out old records.
+So the recordset the application works with, should fit in memory.
 * Wow even works when its connected to MySQL while MySQL is updating!

 ## Entity